fbgallet/roam-extension-live-ai-assistant/README.md

 See more details on context definition and inline context [here]((https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#3-context-definition-and-inline-context)

+### Web search (or web as context)

+The knowledge base used for the LLM responses can be the web itself if you use `gpt-4o-search` or `gpt-4o-mini-search` models.
+It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.

+The models don't just summarize different relevant content found on the internet.
+You can use a rich prompt that requests all types of advanced and structured content processing that the LLM will gather.

+Web search context option (in extension settings): you can choose the context size extracted from relevant websites.
+Low: fastest, cheaper.
+High: slower, higher cost.
+See pricing [here](https://platform.openai.com/docs/pricing#web-search)

 ### Styles

 A style describes the way the generative AIs will write in all their responses, regardless of the specific prompt used (but some built-in prompts, like translation or correction, are incompatible with a style, it won't apply).
 A set of built-in styles are offered: